hallettj/hallettj.github.com/_posts/2012-05-12-installing-a-custom-rom-on-the-transformer-prime.markdown

 before installing Virtuous Prime.
 All other games that I have tested have worked fine.

-It looks like the problem with Machinarium may just be that there is a missing font in Virtuous Prime.
+It turns out that the problem with Machinarium is that there is a missing font in Virtuous Prime.
+Specifically the Droid Sans and Droid Sans Bold fonts are missing.
 There is [a fix][Machinarium fix] reported in the XDA Developers forum.

 [Machinarium fix]: http://forum.xda-developers.com/showthread.php?p=26146297